Townhouses and Houses in Gibraltar: What Is Available and Prices in 2026

 Quick Summary

-• Townhouses (terraced and semi-detached) do exist, mainly in the Old Town
+- Townhouses (terraced and semi-detached) do exist, mainly in the Old Town and Upper Town

-• Check with Chestertons, Century 21 Gibraltar, and Savills for current availability
+- Contact Chestertons Gibraltar, Century 21 Gibraltar, and Savills Gibraltar for current availability

 When buyers ask about houses for sale in Gibraltar, the first thing to understand is the geography.
 Gibraltar is one of the most densely built territories on earth.
 At 6.7 square kilometres, with a mountain taking up a significant portion of that land, there is simply very little room for the kind of detached houses with gardens that buyers from the UK or mainland Europe might be used to.